The Generalized Second Law implies a Quantum Singularity Theorem: Acknowledgements

 \section{Acknowledgements}

-This work was supported by NSF grants PHY-0601800 and PHY-0903572, the Maryland Center for Fundamental Physics, and the Perimeter Institute for Theoretical Physics.
-I am grateful for conversations with Ted Jacobson, William Donnelly, Sudipta Sarkar, Latham Boyle, and Rob Myers.
+This work was supported by NSF grants PHY-0601800 and PHY-0903572, the Maryland Center for Fundamental Physics, the Perimeter Institute for Theoretical Physics, and the Simons Foundation.
+I am grateful for conversations with Ted Jacobson, William Donnelly, Sudipta Sarkar, Latham Boyle, Rob Myers, Don Marolf, Robert Brandenberger, Netta Engelhardt, Ed Witten, and for detailed comments from anonymous referees.